DataDog/helm-charts/charts/datadog-crds/README.md

 ![Version: 0.1.0](https://img.shields.io/badge/Version-0.1.0-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 1](https://img.shields.io/badge/AppVersion-1-informational?style=flat-square)

-This chart was designed to allow others "datadog" charts to share `CustomResourcesDefinitions` such as the `DatadogMetric`.
+This chart was designed to allow other "datadog" charts to share `CustomResourcesDefinitions` such as the `DatadogMetric`.

 ## How to use Datadog Helm repository